astro-informatics/sleplet/paper/paper.md

 However, both approaches introduce uncertainty into any analysis.
 Slepian wavelets enable one to work directly with only the data present, thus avoiding the problems discussed above.
 Possible applications of Slepian wavelets to areas of research measuring data on the partial sphere include: gravitational/magnetic fields in geodesy; ground-based measurements in astronomy; measurements of whole-planet properties in planetary science; geomagnetism of the Earth; and in analyses of the cosmic microwave background.
+Slepian wavelets have many potential applications in analyses of manifolds where data are only observed over a partial region.
+One such application is in cosmic microwave background analyses, where observations are inherently made on the celestial sphere, and foreground emissions mask the centre of the data.
+In fields such as astrophysics and cosmology, datasets are increasingly large and thus require analysis at high resolutions for accurate predictions.

 # Statement of Need